Multi Car Accidents

 Each insurance company also will be looking to limit the amount it has to pay for the damages and injuries.
 It is important that you have someone to represent you during the investigation phase.
 This starts as soon as one person call the insurance company.

-What Our Clients Say about our Work
+What Our Clients Say about Us as Personal Injury Attorneys

 Attorney Lee handled my car accident cases and very pleased with the results!